OUTDOOR ADVENTURES NEAR THE INN AT GRISTMILL SQUARE

 Just six miles from The Inn at Gristmill Square is beautiful Hidden Valley, surrounded by the Allegheny Mountains of Virginia.
 Part of the George Washington National Forest, Hidden Valley has changed so little since the Warwick Mansion was built there in the mid-1800s that the area was used to film the 1993 post-Civil War movie Sommersby.
 According to publicity releases, after a search in 15 states, Hidden Valley was chosen because "its rugged and remote hill overlooking the pristine Jackson River presented an unspoiled, stark but picturesque setting.
 You could shoot 360 degrees and not know you were in the 20th century."

 The 6.5 miles of the Jackson River offer excellent fishing for stocked and native trout and other cold water fish species.
 Approximately 2 miles of the Jackson River is a Special Regulation Area with restrictions on fishing methods and size.
 Contact the District for an update about fish stocking.

-There are more than 40 miles of wooded hiking trails to choose from throughout the year, with hikes ranging from easy to difficult.
+Hiking Trails: There are more than 40 miles of wooded hiking trails to choose from throughout the year, with hikes ranging from easy to difficult.
 No bridle (horse) trails.
 Many park trails are open to mountain bikers, however hikers have the right-of-way.
-Mountain Biking:

 Wildlife in the area includes migratory songbirds, raptors, black bear, bobcat, wild turkey, ruffed grouse, timber rattlesnake, wood frog, red-spotted newt.
 Plants include stunted pitch pine, Catawba rhododendron, mountain laurel, scrub oak, variable sedge, bunchberry, Fraser’s marsh St. John’s-wort.